 (a) Destroy the oysters;

-(b) Place the oysters within the original growing area or another approved growing area and allow a minimum of fourteen days before reharvesting; or
+(b) Place the oysters within the original growing area or another approved growing area and allow a minimum of 14days before reharvesting; or

 (c) Deliver the oysters to a certified shucker packer for shucking or PHP and attach a harvest tag meeting the requirements in subsection (2) of this section.

-(15) If ownership of oysters is transferred prior to the oysters being cooled in accordance with the time of harvest to cooling requirements, the harvester shall include in the harvest record required under WAC 246-282-080 the:
+(18) If ownership of oysters is transferred before the oysters are cooled to an internal temperature of 50.0°F or less, the receiving dealer shall meet the time of cooling requirement outlined in subsection (10) of this section.
+The harvester shall provide the following information to the receiving dealer:

-(a) Temperatures recorded under subsection (12) of this section;
+(a) Temperatures recorded under subsection (11) of this section;

-(b) Date, time, and person or entity to whom the oysters were transferred; and
+(b) Date, time, and name of the person or entity who received the oysters;

-(c) Growing area risk category for the harvested product.
+(c) Growing area risk category for the harvested oysters; and

-(d) The receiving shellfish dealer shall meet the time of harvest to cooling requirements for the original harvest time.
+(d) The total time of harvest to cooling for the oysters based on the growing area risk category.
+If shellstock is wet stored after purchase, the dealer shall comply with subsection (16) of this section.

-(16) Vibrio parahaemolyticus training requirements are as follows:

-(a) Harvesters and shellfish dealers shall complete an initial department-approved training specific to the requirements of this section prior to harvesting or shipping oysters during the control months.
+(19) A harvester or shellfish dealer shall complete an initial department-approved training specific to the requirements of this section before harvesting or shipping oysters during the control months.

-(b) Harvesters and shellfish dealers shall complete department-approved refresher training within one year following any revision of this rule considered significant under RCW 34.05.328 or at least every five years.
+(a) A harvester or shellfish dealer shall complete department-approved refresher training within one year following any revision of this section considered significant under RCW 34.05.328 or at least every five years.

-(c) Those responsible for the on-site management of harvest activities must be trained by either:
+(b) A person responsible for the on-site management of harvest activities must be trained by either the department or a person who completed the department approved training within the last 5 years.

-(i) Harvesters and shellfish dealers at their operation who completed the department-approved training; or

-(ii) The department.

-(d) Harvesters and shellfish dealers shall record those trained in their operational records.
+(c)A harvester or shellfish dealer shall maintain a record of all persons who completed training.

-(17) A harvester or shellfish dealer may request a waiver from specific requirements of this section.
+(20) A harvester or shellfish dealer may request a waiver from specific requirements of this section from the department.
 The request must:

 (a) Be in writing;